 a) In your own words briefly explain the purpose of the Australian Constitution and identify the chapter relevant to trade and commerce.
-[60-70 words]

 Assessor instructions: Students must describe the purpose of the Australian Constitution and identify the chapter relevant to trade and commerce.
 A benchmark answer is provided below.